jodichris17/jodichris17.github.io/website/docs/reading-list.md

 ### Books 2026

+- [The Psychology of Loneliness](https://www.goodreads.com/book/show/41715711-yaln-zl-k-psikolojisi?from_search=true&from_srp=true&qid=zMFZeu6dLM&rank=2): In this book, Expert Psychologist Zehra Erol addresses loneliness in all its dimensions, emphasizing both its transformative nature and how it should be considered in conjunction with other emotions.
+Through stories about contemporary people.

 - [Desperate Duchesses](https://www.goodreads.com/book/show/641455.Desperate_Duchesses):  A marquess's sheltered only daughter, Lady Roberta St. Giles falls in love with a man she glimpses across a crowded ballroom: a duke, a game player of consummate skill, a notorious rakehell who shows no interest in marriage until he lays eyes on Roberta.

     Yet the Earl of Gryffyn knows too well that the price required to gain a coronet is often too high.
 Damon Reeve, the earl, is determined to protect the exquisite Roberta from chasing after the wrong destiny.